harvanchik/tailwind-template/README.md

+# TailwindCSS Starter Template Documentation
+## Getting Started
+### Node Modules
+First and foremost, make sure to run `npm install`.
+This will install all of the required dependencies and generate your **node_modules** folder.
+This step is very important.

 ## Project Styles
 ### TailwindCSS
 This project uses [TailwindCSS](https://tailwindcss.com/ "TailwindCSS"), a utility-first CSS framework.
 The required dependencies should already be included in this project.
 If you are missing the **node_modules** folder, simply run `npm install`, and it should generate with the dependencies specified in the **package.json** file.